 - 1 large apple chopped into cubes

-- 1 tbsp cane sugar to sprinkle on top
+- 1 tablespoon cane sugar to sprinkle on top

 - 30 g chopped almonds